What is the Dark Mountain Project?

 Paul is the Project’s Editorial Director, overseeing the publication of our books and the content of this website.
 Dougald is our Managing Editor, working on strategy, communications and the sustainability of the project.

-Sophie McKeand is our admin manager and editorial assistant, Nick Hunt is our blog editor, and Charlotte Du Cann is our art editor and distribution manager.
+Ava Osbiston editorial assistant, Nick Hunt is our blog editor, and Charlotte Du Cann is our art editor, admin and distribution manager.
 All of them are supported by the Dark Mountain steering group, an informal network of people who have been involved in the Project for some time, and who help decide its direction.
 They meet at least once a year.
 You can find out more about the Dark Mountain team here.

 For the first three years of operation, our funding came mainly from the sales of our books and our manifesto.
 A smaller amount came from surpluses left over from running events.
 Selling our publications and subscriptions is still the main way that we fund ourselves, but in 2012 we also received some core funding from outside for the first time.
 The Foundation for Deep Ecology made us an annual, three-year core funding grant of £10,000, and a further £6,500 was given by a long-term supporter who wishes to remain anonymous.